-Don’t turn your noses up at this, Citizens – this is a supremely delicious combo that will become your new favorite!
+Don’t turn your noses up at this, Citizens!
 It is worth noting that while the classic dish calls for veal, you can easily substitute pork loin or even whole turkey breast if you prefer not to eat veal for personal reasons.
 This is one of the few dishes in Italy where such a meat substitution works – I would never, for example, switch a pork chop for a veal chop in this recipe.

 Vitello tonnato is an Italian (Piedmontese) dish of cold, sliced veal covered with a creamy, mayonnaise-like sauce that has been flavored with tuna.
 It is served chilled or at room temperature, generally in the summertime, as the main course of an Italian meal or as “an exceedingly elegant antipasto for an elaborate dinner.”